 Cryptocurrency on hand at the end of a reporting period, if any, is classified as digital assets, and is accounted for under IAS 38, Intangible Assets, as an intangible asset with an indefinite useful life initially measured at cost, deemed to be the fair value upon receipt as described above, and subsequently measured under the revaluation model.
 Under the revaluation model, increases in the cryptocurrency's carrying amount, determined as the excess of fair value on revaluation over the weighted average cost, are recognized in other comprehensive income, except to the extent that they reverse a revaluation decrease previously recognized in profit or loss.
-Decreases are recognized in profit or loss, except to the extent that they reverse a revaluation increase previously recognized in other comprehensive income.
-Once the cryptocurrency is sold, the revaluation increase related to it is transferred from revaluation surplus to retained earnings.
+Decreases are recognized in profit or loss, except to the extent that they reverse a revaluation surplus to retained earnings.
 The Company revalues its cryptocurrency on hand on a monthly basis and following any significant fair value fluctuations.
 The fair value of cryptocurrency on hand at the end of the reporting period is calculated as the quantity of cryptocurrency on hand multiplied by the price quoted on Coinbase as of the reporting date.